MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.SignIns/Update-MgPolicyCrossTenantAccessPolicyPartner.md

 ### -B2BDirectConnectOutbound
 crossTenantAccessPolicyB2BSetting
-To construct, please use Get-Help -Online and see NOTES section for B2BDIRECTCONNECTOUTBOUND properties and create a hash table.
+To construct, see NOTES section for B2BDIRECTCONNECTOUTBOUND properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphCrossTenantAccessPolicyB2BSetting